 CCR7 (C-C Motif Chemokine Receptor 7) is a Protein Coding gene.
-Diseases associated with CCR7 include Chronic Actinic Dermatitis and Idiopathic Interstitial Pneumonia.
-Among its related pathways are Peptide ligand-binding receptors and Th17 Differentiation Pathway.
+Diseases associated with CCR7 include Chronic Actinic Dermatitis and Pars Planitis.
+Among its related pathways are PEDF Induced Signaling and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and chemokine (C-C motif) ligand 19 binding.
 An important paralog of this gene is CCR9.

 UniProtKB/Swiss-Prot for CCR7 Gene

 Receptor for the MIP-3-beta chemokine.
 Probable mediator of EBV effects on B-lymphocytes or of normal lymphocyte functions.